Pranav016/Rare-Useful-Git-commands/README.md

 - `git revert <hash code>`- helps to roll back to a previous commit by creating a new commit for it.
 Doesn't removes those commits from the `log` like `git reset` does.

-- `git reflog`- this can be useful to bring back deleted commands.
+- `git reflog`- this can be useful to bring back deleted commits/files/changes.
 Use `git reset <hash code of lost commit from reflog>` to bring back rolled changes.

 ## Moving commited changes to a new branch-
 - - Use `git checkout -b new-feature`